OSBI to update ‘Welch girls’ cold case Tuesday

 The so-called “Welch girls,” a pair of teenage girls who went missing in northeast Oklahoma, were never found.

-Ronnie Busick, who lived in Kansas at the time of the disappearance, is suspected of thee girls’ kidnapping and murders.
+Ronnie Busick, who lived in Kansas at the time of the disappearance, is suspected of the girls’ kidnapping and murders.

-Oklahoma authorities say Busick and 2 other men killed the girls’ parents in 1999, kidnapped their 16-year-old daughter and her friend, and set the family’s home on fire.
+Oklahoma authorities say Busick and two other men killed the girls’ parents in 1999, kidnapped their 16-year-old daughter and her friend, and set the family’s home on fire.

-Busick is charged with four counts of 1st degree murder, two counts of kidnapping and one count of arson.
+Busick is charged with four counts of first-degree murder, two counts of kidnapping and one count of arson.

 The other suspects are dead.